akash-d-dev/scalable-nodejs-chat-app/README.md

 Chat Page
 ![image](https://github.com/user-attachments/assets/106f23e7-bf1d-4f9c-aa5c-44f103a258f4)

+Live Demo
+Check out the live version of ChatBappa: [Live Demo](https://scalable-nodejs-chat-app-client.vercel.app/)

 ChatBappa is a free real-time chatting application.
 You can create chat rooms and share them with anyone; people can join using just the room ID and passcode—no login or signup required.

 ⚠ ChatBappa is hosted on a free web hosting platform, so it may take a while to start due to cold starts.
-Visit [https://scalable-nodejs-chat-app.onrender.com/] to check if the server is running.
+Visit [https://scalable-nodejs-chat-app.onrender.com/] to check if the server is running.((You should get a page saying "It's working 🙌"))

 # Technologies Used
 - Supabase: An open-source, serverless database infrastructure that provides a Postgres database as part of its hosted backend services